aws-samples/amazon-sagemaker-secure-mlops/README.md

 The end-to-end deployment of the data science environment is delivered as an [AWS Service Catalog](https://aws.amazon.com/servicecatalog) self-provisioned product.
 One of the main advantages of using AWS Service Catalog for self- provisioning is that authorized users can configure and deploy available products and AWS resources on their own without needing full privileges or access to AWS services.
 The deployment of all AWS Service Catalog products happens under a specified service role with the defined set of permissions, which are unrelated to the user’s permissions.

 **2 – Amazon SageMaker Studio Domain**
-The Data Science Environment product in the AWS Service Catalog creates an [Amazon SageMaker Studio domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html), which consists of a list of authorized users, configuration settings, and an Amazon Elastic File System ([Amazon EFS](https://aws.amazon.com/efs/)) volume, which contains data for the users, including notebooks, resources, and artifacts.
+The data science Environment product in the AWS Service Catalog creates an [Amazon SageMaker Studio domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html), which consists of a list of authorized users, configuration settings, and an Amazon Elastic File System ([Amazon EFS](https://aws.amazon.com/efs/)) volume, which contains data for the users, including notebooks, resources, and artifacts.

 **3,4 – SageMaker MLOps project templates**
 The solution delivers the customized versions of [SageMaker MLOps project templates](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-whatis.html).
 Each MLOps template provides an automated model building and deployment pipeline using continuous integration and continuous delivery (CI/CD).
 The delivered templates are configured for the secure multi-account model deployment and are fully integrated in the provisioned data science environment.
 The project templates are provisioned in the Studio via AWS Service Catalog.